marcusoftnet/marcusoftnet.github.io/_posts/2018-11-09-bash-script-to-add-files-to-all-repositories-in-an-organisation.md

 ### Create a static license file

-I went to [Choose A License](https://choosealicense.com) , picked an [appropiate license](https://choosealicense.com/licenses/mit/) and create a file out of that text.
+I went to [Choose A License](https://choosealicense.com) , picked an [appropriate license](https://choosealicense.com/licenses/mit/) and create a file out of that text.
 I ensured to update it with our company name.

 ### Clone all repository